What Is Irony?

 Verbal irony

 Here are some phrases you might hear in everyday conversation that are the pure examples of verbal irony.
-These short phrase or sentences are always spoken in a conversation.
+These short phrase or sentences are always spoken in a context of a conversation.

 If a boss orders his driver to clean the side mirror of his car and after cleaning driver says sir I have cleaned all the mirrors.
 Boss looks into mirrors and says, “These are clear as mud”: mean driver have not cleaned them properly.

-• “Thank you so much” (in response of something bad)
+- “Thank you so much” (about something bad)